 The Office of Institutional Equity has compiled a package of all resources, including for community college locations, along with a tri-fold publication that is provided to students.
-A copy of these is available through the OIE.
-In addition, the OIE has implemented a 90-day follow up procedure of following up with victims of sexual violence and sexual misconduct for those victims who initially elected not to file internal complaints.
+A copy of these is available through the Office of Institutional Equity.
+In addition, the Office of Institutional Equity has implemented a 90-day follow up procedure of following up with victims of sexual violence and sexual misconduct for those victims who initially elected not to file internal complaints.